Community Initiative Awards

 The Walk In Art Center (WIAC) was one of the 2018 Community Initiative Award winners.

 Entries are reviewed each year, typically in the fall, with awards made shortly thereafter.
 Please note that awards may not be awarded each year.
-The PA SHPO works with each awardee to design an award ceremony in their community that meets their needs, spotlights their preservation success, and engages the local community.
+The PA SHPO works with each awardee to design an award ceremony that meets their needs, spotlights their preservation success, and engages the local community.
 The Award is a framed certificate and time capsule for awardees to commemorate their project along with feature posts on the pahistoricpreservation.com blog and e-news.

 Please note that the Community Initiative Award does not require that a property is opened to the public for visitation, does not require the owner to comply with any state or federal regulations, and does not automatically grant the property any historic status.